factionsecurity/factionsecurity.github.io/docs/Using Markdown in Reports.md

     The API fully supports Markdown.
 This makes it easy to develop automated tools that can add issues or other text to Faction with formatted text via the API.

-Here are some examples how you can use markdown in Faction.
+Here are some examples of how you can use markdown in Faction.

 ## Exploit Steps
 You can enter Markdown directly into the details editor when adding a new vulnerability.
 Once you enter the text, highlight just the part you want to convert to markdown and click the Markdown button in the toolbar.